On the Density of Happy Numbers: Introduction

-Moreover finding all the possible cycles for a generalized $b$-happy function $H$ amounts to performing a computer search on the trajectories of the integers in the interval $[0,b^{d^* - 1} -1]$.
+Moreover, to find all possible cycles for a $b$-happy function, it suffices to perform a computer search on the trajectories of the integers in the interval $[0,b^{d^*} -1]$.

-Guy asks in [6, problem E34] a number of questions regarding happy numbers and their generalizations, including the existence (or not) of arbitrarily long sequences of consecutive happy numbers and what bounds on the density of integers arriving at various cycles can be proved.
-To date, there have been a number of papers in the literature addressing the former question, for example \cite{ref1},\cite{ref2},\cite{ref3}.
-In regards to the latter question the main result of this paper will allow one to prove (using computer calculations) a lower (upper) bound on the upper (lower) densities for any choice of $H$ as in definition (\ref{def:def1}), and any cycle.
+Richard Guy asks a number of questions regarding $(2,10)$-happy numbers and their generalizations, including the existence (or not) of arbitrarily long sequences of consecutive happy numbers and whether or not the asymptotic density exists [4, problem E34].
+To date, there have been a number of papers in the literature addressing the former question (\cite{ref1},\cite{ref2},\cite{ref3}).
+This paper addresses the latter question.
+Informally, our main result says that if the asymptotic density exists, then the density function must quickly approach this limit.